-Amjad Ali is a Teacher, Trainer, TEDx speaker, Senior Leader and qualified SENCO.
+Amjad Ali is a senior leader and trainer.
+He has worked with all sectors from trainee teachers to headteachers providing training on teaching and learning and inclusion.
 He teaches, tweets and tweaks his practice to help others improve theirs, which in turn helps him and his students too.

 Ayo Awotona is an International Speaker who specialises in confidence building for girls and young women (10-25).
 Ayo is a very energetic young woman who is highly engaging, relatable, creative, forward thinking and has such a passion for life!
 Ayo's core message is finding self-worth.
 This originates from her genuine real-life experiences of transforming difficulties into triumph and hindrances into opportunities.